kpedro88/magiconfig/README.md

 * `args`: no default value, not required
 * `**kwargs`: default value OR required (value=`None`)

+Raises `ValueError` if any dests have already been used by arguments (actions) added to the parser.
+Similarly, `add_argument()` now raises `ArgumentError` if it specifies a dest that has already been added as config-only by this function.

 #### `remove_config_only(arg)`

 * `arg`: name of config-only arg to remove